'Poop trains' may return to Alabama

 In November 2021, the NYC Department of Environmental Protection was approved by ADEM to dispose of “municipal grit and screening.”

-In December 2021, the Passaic Valley Sewerage Commission in Newark was cleared to dispose of ‘Zimpro process waste,’ according to ADEM documents.
+In December 2021, the Passaic Valley Sewerage Commission in Newark, New Jersey was cleared to dispose of ‘Zimpro process waste,’ according to ADEM documents.

 Finally, in January 2022, the Suez-Nassau County-Bay Park Wastewater Treatment Plant in East Rockaway, New York was approved to send ‘municipal wastewater residuals.’